ziplab/QTool/doc/classification.md

   a. `origin` exists / not exists in `keyword` is to choose whether the bi-real skip connection is preferred (Block-wise skip connection versus layer-wise skip connection).

   b. `bacs` or `cbas`, etc, indicate the layer order in a ResNet block.
-For example, `bacs` is a kind of pre-activation structure, representing in a ResNet block, first normalization layer, then activation layer, then convolutional layer and last skip connection layer.
+For example, `bacs` is a kind of pre-activation structure, typically in a ResNet block, first normalization layer, then activation layer, then convolutional layer and last skip connection layer.
 For pre-activation structure, `preBN` is required for the first ResNet block.
 Refer [resnet.md](./resnet.md) for more information.

   c.
 By default all layers except the first and last layers are quantized, `real_skip` can be added to keep the skip connection layers in ResNet to full precision, which is widely used in Xnor-net and Bi-Real net.

   d.
 For the normalization layer and activation layer, we also provide some `keyword` for different variants.
-For example, `NRelU` means do not include ReLU activation in the network and `PRelU` indicates PReLU is employed.
+For example, `NRelU` means it does not include ReLU activation in the network and `PRelU` indicates PReLU is employed.
 Refer `model/layer.py` for details.

   e.
 Padding and quantization order.
 I think it is an error if padding the feature map with 0 after quantization, especially in BNNs.
-From my perspective, the strategy makes BNNs to become TNNs.
+From my perspective, the strategy makes BNNs become TNNs.
 Thus, I advocate to pad the feature map with zero first and then go through the quantization step.
 To keep compatible with the publication as well as providing a revised method, `padding_after_quant` can be set to control the order between padding and quantization.
 Refer line 445 in `model/quant.py` for the implementation.

   f.
 Skip connection realization.
 Two choices are provided.
 One is the avgpooling with stride followed by a conv1x1 with stride=1.
 Another is just one conv1x1 with stride as demanded. `singleconv` in `keyword` is used for the choice.

   g. `fixup` is used to enable the architecture in Fixup Initialization.

   h.
-The option `base` which is a standalone option rather a word in the `keyword` list is used to realize the branch configuration in Group-Net.
+The option `base` which is a standalone option rather than a word in the `keyword` list is used to realize the branch configuration in Group-Net.

-  Self-defined `keyword` is supported and can be easily realized according the user's own desire.
+  Self-defined `keyword` is supported and can be easily realized according to the user's own desire.
 As introduced above, the options can be combined to build up different variant architectures.
 Examples can be found in the `config` subfolder.

 - Activation and weight quantization options